haraldng/omnipaxos/docs/omnipaxos/reconfiguration.md

-To change the configuration of the current cluster, we must first stop the current OmniPaxos cluster.
+To change the servers in the cluster, we must first stop the current OmniPaxos cluster.
 This is done via the `reconfigure()` function, which takes a `ClusterConfig` that contains the settings for the next OmniPaxos cluster and some optional metadata.

 ```rust
 // Node 3 seems to have crashed... let's replace it with a new node 4.